With so much information out there it can be hard to tell what’s true and what isn’t. Here are some mythbusters…

 MYTH – If I have HIV and problems with my thinking and memory, it means I have HIV dementia.

-This is not true.
+This is generally not true.
 Thanks to good antiretroviral therapy, the HIV dementia we saw in the 80s, 90s and 00s is now very rare.
 Problems with thinking and memory are normally mild and stable – this means for most people they won’t get worse.
 These individuals may receive a diagnosis of mild cognitive impairment.
 For some people, their thinking and memory problems might mean they have a dementia, like Alzheimer’s disease.

 This is not true.
 Not all thinking and memory problems will get worse.
 In fact for some they will get better with improved lifestyle and better management of other conditions.